ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 At medium level security, a special restricted operating environment like a Trusted Execution Environment (TEE) might be used.
 In this case, only security-oriented software has access to the Attester and key material.

-For high level security, specialized hardware will likely be used providing protection against chip decapping attacks, power supply and clock glitching, faulting injection and RF and power side channel attacks.
+For strongest security, specialized hardware will likely be used providing protection against chip decapping attacks, power supply and clock glitching, faulting injection and RF and power side channel attacks.

 ### Attestation Key Provisioning Processes